EloiStree/RankedAccess/README.md

 You can claim a positive integer by supporting me on Buy Me a Coffee: https://buymeacoffee.com/apintio

 The idea is simple: **all my games remain fully playable without a RankedAccess key.**
-However, to participate in a tournament, I need to verify that your code is actually playing under your identity.
+However, to participate in a tournament, I need to verify that your code is actually playing for you.

 **Positive integers** represent **users who have claimed and purchased a key**.